develost/develost.github.io/about/index.md

 ---
 layout: page
-title: Hello About the project collection of Massimiliano Bernabé
+title: About the project collection of Massimiliano Bernabé
 description: A collection of Massimiliano Bernabé's projects
 theme: green
 ---